webplatform/docs/tutorials/Headers_footers_columns_and_templates/index.md

 ---
-title: Headers footers columns and templates
+title: 'Headers footers columns and templates'
 tags:
   - Pages
   - with